 Size: 30’ x 17’ x 10’

 The exterior faces conceptually represent the diversity of cultures existing in the city of Indianapolis.
 These elements will reflect visitors to the plaza and surrounding environment.
 The inner skin references the global community and the variety of cultures that are brought together through the Sister Cities program.
 Unique individuals are represented by varying sized triangles throughout the piece.
 When viewed as a whole, a unified gradient is exposed as an interpretation of the weaving together of diverse communities.
-Integrated lighting will transform the piece at night and provide a different experience for visitors.
+Integrated lighting illuminates the piece at night and provides a different experience for visitors.